danielkearsley/ICT374-myftp/README.md

 ### Semantics - packet types, file mode supported, commands supported, error codes

 	RRQ
-		- Client sends either a RRQ or WRQ with a filename and mode flag.
+		-Client sends either a RRQ or WRQ with a filename and mode.
-		- Server processes request and returns a DATA packet or ERR packet.
+		-Server processes request and returns a DATA packet or ERR packet.
-		- Server continues to send DATA packets until end of file.
+		-Server continues to send DATA packets until end of file.
 	WRQ
-		- Client sends a WRQ packet with filename and mode.
+		-Client sends a WRQ packet with filename and mode.
-		- Server returns either an ACK packet or ERR packet back.
+		-Server returns either an ACK packet or ERR packet back.
-		- If ACK is received on client, client can begin to send DATA packets to server until no more DATA packets to send.
+		-If ACK is received on client,
+			client can begin to send DATA packets to server until no more DATA packets to send.
+		-When server receives the last data packet it returns an ACK packet, identifying that file has been written to disk successfully. if write to disk unsuccessful
+			return an ERR packet with code [3]
 		Modes:
 			0) ascii
 			1) binary

 	CMD
-		- Client sends a CMD packet with one of the following commands.
+		-Client sends a CMD packet with one of the following commands.
-		- Server processes request and if successful returns a DATA packet, ACK packet, or ERR packet on error.
+		-Server processes request and if successful
+			returns a DATA packet, ACK packet
+			or if unsuccessful
+			returns ERR packet with appropriate error code.

 		Commands: cmd name, desc, response packet
+			-PWD
-			-PWD, Display current directory of client, DATA packet with current client directory string.
+				Display current directory of client
+				Returns DATA packet with current client directory string.
+			-LPWD
-			-LPWD, Display current directory of server, DATA packet with current server directory string.
+				Display current directory of server
+				Returns DATA packet with current server directory string.
+			-DIR
-			-DIR, Display current directory listing of client, DATA packet with current client directory listing.
+				Display current directory listing of client
+				Returns DATA packet with current client directory listing.
+			-LDIR
-			-LDIR, Display current directory listing of server, DATA packet with current server directory listing.
+				Display current directory listing of server
+				Returns DATA packet with current server directory listing.
+			-CD [dirname]
+				Changes current directory of client
+				Returns ACK
+			-LCD [dirname]
-			-CD [dirname], Changes current directory of client, ACK -LCD [dirname], Changes current directory of server,ACK -QUIT, terminates myftp session, ACK
+				Changes current directory of server
+				Returns ACK
+			-QUIT
+				terminates myftp session
+				Returns ACK

 	DATA
-		- Used by client and server to send chunked data of files to the other.
+		-Used by client and server to send chunked data of files to the other.
-		- If payload size is 512B then there is more data to send.
+		-If payload size is 512B then there is more data to send.
-		- If payload size is 0-511B then there is no more data to send.
+		-If payload size is 0-511B then there is no more data to send.

 	ACK
-		- A 2B packet used to acknowledge request has been processed.
+		-A 2B packet used to acknowledge request has been processed successfully.

 	ERR
-		- Used by server to identify an error in processing request.
+		-Used by server to identify an error in processing request.
 		Error codes:
 			0) Illegal operation.
-			1) file not found.
+			1) File not found.
-			2) file already exists.
+			2) File already exists.
+			3) Write to disk failed.

 ### Timing - sequence of exchange

+	key:
+		-> client sends packet to server
+		<- server sends packet to server

 	WRQ:
 		->WRQ
 		<-ACK
 		->DATA, =512B :. more to come
 		->DATA, <512B :. end
-		<-ACK, :. write process completed successfully.
+		<-ACK, :. write to disk successful

 	RRQ:
 		->RRQ
 		<-ACK
 		<-DATA, =512B :. more to come
 		<-DATA, <512B :. end
-		->ACK, :. read process completed successfully.

 	CMD:
 		->CMD